ABCxFF/diepindepth/protocol/serverbound.md

 ## **`0x04` Tank Upgrade Packet**

 This packet is sent to upgrade to a tank.
 Although it takes the tank id as a parameter in the packet, if the tank selected is not in your upgrade path, or you don't have enough levels to reach it, nothing will happen.
-The [tank id](/extras/tanks.js) is xored by a remainder of the magicNum, very similar to the `0x03` serverbound packet.
-This was, like the stat upgrading packet, an attempt to prevent scripting or automatic upgrading of tanks.
+The [tank id](/extras/tanks.js) is XOR'ed by a remainder of the magicNum, very similar to the `0x03` serverbound packet.
+This is similar to the stat upgrading packet: an attempt to prevent scripting or automatic upgrading of tanks.

 Format:
-> `04 vi(tank id ^ tank xor)`
+> `04 vi(tank id ^ tank XOR)

-Where tank xor is (using the function up above):
+Where tank XOR is (using the function up above):

 ```js
 magicNum(latest build) % TANK_COUNT; // TANK_COUNT is 54